When to start worrying about your bones and osteoporosis

 Eat bone-friendly foods

-These are vitamin D and vitamin K which both play a role in enhancing calcium's absorption into the body and, in turn, bone.
-The main sources of vitamin D are the sun (during the summer months) and oily fish.
-During the winter it is recommended to take a 10 microgram supplement of vitamin D3 to meet requirements.
+The main sources of vitamin D are the sun - during the summer months - and oily fish.
+During the winter, it is recommended you take a 10 microgram - 400 IU - supplement of vitamin D3 daily to meet requirements.
 The best sources of vitamin K can be found in green leafy vegetables and cereal grains.

 Anti-inflammatory foods

 The body becomes inflamed as part of a protective mechanism.
 It can be short-term, caused by strenuous exercise, acute infections, injury or allergies.
-It can, however, also be long-term due to chronic disease or being overweight.
+It can, however, also be long-term due to chronic disease, or being overweight.
 Although this is a supportive mechanism, it can reduce the body's ability to continue with normal bone production.

 Reduce unfriendly bone foods